ploomber/jupysql-plugin/doc/README.md

 To familiarize yourself with how JupyterLab extensions are built.
 Follow the official [tutorial.](https://jupyterlab.readthedocs.io/en/stable/extension/extension_tutorial.html)

+There is also a repository with [examples](https://github.com/jupyterlab/extension-examples). **Important:** ensure you move to the 3.0 branch because JupyterLab 4.0 was just release it.
+Make it work with 3.0, and then we can decide if we also support 4.0.

 Some notes from following the tutorial (April 4th, 2023):

 - Install the extension with `jupyter labextension develop --overwrite .`, because using `pip install` won't update the extension